Venice Film Festival: Rebirth

 The long-awaited rebirth came in 1979, thanks to the new director Carlo Lizzani (1979–1983), who decided to restore the image and value the festival had lost over the last decade.
 The 1979 edition laid the foundation for the restoration of international prestige.
 In an attempt to create a more modern image of the festival, the neo-director created a committee of experts to assist in selecting the works and to increase the diversity of submissions to the festival.

 In 2004 an independent and parallel film festival Giornate degli Autori was created in association with the festival.

 To celebrate the 70th edition of the festival, in 2013, the section "Venezia 70 – Future Reloaded" was specially created for the edition.

-During the recent years, under the direction of Alberto Barbera, the festival established itself as an Oscars launchpad, increasing the presence of American movies and hosting the world premieres of Academy Award–winning films such as Gravity (2013), Birdman (2014), Spotlight (2015), La La Land (2016), The Shape of Water (2017), A Star Is Born (2018), The Favourite (2018), Roma (2018), Joker (2019), Nomadland (2020), Dune (2021), The Whale (2022), Poor Things (2023) and The Brutalist (2024).
+During the recent years, under the direction of Alberto Barbera, the festival established itself as an Oscars launchpad, increasing the presence of American movies and hosting the world premieres of Academy Award–winning films such as Gravity (2013), Birdman (2014), Spotlight (2015), La La Land (2016), The Shape of Water (2017), A Star Is Born (2018), The Favourite (2018), Roma (2018), Joker (2019), Nomadland (2020), Dune (2021), The Whale (2022), Poor Things (2023),The Brutalist (2024) and Frankenstein (2025).

 In 2017 a new section for virtual reality films was introduced.
 Initially this section was called Venice Virtual Reality, but in 2022 the organisation announced the new name to be Venice Immersive.
 The Venice Film Festival was the first of the "Big Five" international film festivals worldwide to introduce virtual reality to the festival program.
 Therefore, Venice Immersive quickly became the most important podium for the emerging medium within film to date.